mrd0x/secblog/src/pages/bypass-static-detection-windows-defender/index.md

 featuredImage: './defender.png'
 ---

-In this post we explore how to bypass Windows Defender's signature based detection of malicious binaries with a practical example.
-For this example I'm going to use Rubeus as the malicious binary. <!-- end -->
+In this post I explain how to bypass Windows Defender's signature based detection of malicious binaries with a practical example.
+I'll be using Rubeus as the malicious binary. <!-- end -->

 # What is Signature Based Detection?